mhamedelalami/mhamedelalami/README.md

-<h3 align="center">🧠 "Consistency is more powerful than perfection." – My Dev Mantra</h3>
+<h3 align="center">🧠 "Consistency is more powerful than perfection."